Orecchiette With Pesto, Tuna, Olives and Capers

 Introduction

-We’re so pleased that orecchiette is now available in some supermarkets because until now the only way you’d be able to eat this quirky pasta shape is if you made it yourself (which is harder than it looks).
+We’re so pleased that orecchiette is now available in some supermarkets because, until now, the only way you’d be able to eat this quirky pasta shape was if you made it yourself (which is harder than it looks).

 Ingredients for two